lpagalan/Coursera-Getting-and-Cleaning-Data/README.md

 # Course Project: Getting and Cleaning Data

-This project was completed for the Coursera and Johns Hopkins University course “Getting and Cleaning Data”, part of the Data Science Specialization track.
+This project was completed for the Coursera and Johns Hopkins University course “Getting and Cleaning Data”, part of the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.

 The data for this project come from the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).